Aging in Place Remodel Enables Homeowners...

-So seniors can maintain independence, comfort, and safety as they age by remodeling their homes for aging in place.
-The quality of life improvement that blossoms is one of the greatest advantages of age in place remodeling.
+So older baby boomers can maintain independence, comfort, and safety as they age by remodeling their homes for aging in place.
+The quality of life improvement is one of the greatest advantages of remodeling a home for aging in place.

 So, as this group continues to age, they’re faced with a new reality.
 They need a different, modernized kind of housing.
 That’s where aging in place remodeling comes in.
 It enables homeowners to create a home that meets their changing needs.